Physical and Occupational Therapy

-When choosing a wheelchair, make sure it fits your needs as an ALS patient.
-This may include features like a high reclining back, headrest, elevating legrests, and (for power wheelchairs) special electronic controls.
+When choosing a wheelchair, make sure it fits your needs.
+This may include features like a high reclining back, headrest, elevating leg rests, and custom electronic controls.

 A physical or occupational therapist can help you determine what equipment and features will work best for your mobility needs.

 Sometimes people with ALS can improve their ability to get around and accomplish everyday tasks by making modifications to their home.
 These changes can include building ramps or widening doors to accommodate wheelchairs, installing grab bars or guardrails in the bathroom, and placing kitchen items in lower cabinets for easier reach.